+Abstract

-Abstract: In 2 recent communications, Cole and Frangakis (Epidemiology.
-2009;20:3-5) and VanderWeele (Epidemiology.
-2009;20:880-883) conclude that the consistency rule used in causal inference is an assumption that precludes any side-effects of treatment/exposure on the outcomes of interest.
+Remove the abstract (and move to the Main Text).
+In two recent communications, Cole and Frangakis and VanderWeele conclude that the consistency rule used in causal inference is an assumption that precludes any side-effects of treatment/exposure on the outcomes of interest.
 They further develop auxiliary notation to make this assumption formal and explicit.
-I argue that the consistency rule is a theorem in the logic of counterfactuals and need not be altered.
-Instead, warnings of potential side-effects should be embodied in standard modeling practices that make causal assumptions explicit and transparent.
+I argue that the consistency rule is a theorem in the logic of counterfactuals and need not be altered, even in cases where different versions of treatment/exposure have side effects on the outcome.
+Instead, warnings of potential side-effects should be embodied in standard modeling practices, using graphs or structural equation models, in which causal assumptions are given transparent and unambiguous representation.